 Featuring photography in tour products

 A slight tweak to accommodate the fascination with photography or the simple desire to have pretty pics as travel mementos to take home is all that’s needed for you to tap into this trend.
-Some travel companies hire photographers to lead parts of a tour, researches sites for good photo opportunities beforehand, and guides travellers on how to shoot and what to shoot.
+Some travel companies hire photographers to lead parts of a tour, research sites for good photo opportunities beforehand, and guide travellers on how to shoot and what to shoot.
 Family Fun Canada calls them ‘Flytographers’, the vacation photographer: locally based, they meet up with visitors on location, having planned the shoot for them and assist with getting the best shots with their cameras/phones.
 They can also shoot pics the traveller asks them to take if they want to capture a special image they’re worried about messing up.

-You could offer photographic tutorials on in-destination sites and subjects that are fabulous for a shoot – about details like the perfect time/place for a sunrise or sunset shot; about the perfect lighting on an exotic bloom or bird, beautiful food; about not taking pics of monks or children in some cultures without permission, and other cultural sensitivities.
+Offer photographic tutorials on in-destination sites and subjects that are fabulous for a shoot – about details like the perfect time/place for a sunrise or sunset shot; about the perfect lighting on an exotic bloom or bird, beautiful food; about not taking pics of monks or children in some cultures without permission, and other cultural sensitivities.

 You’d be teaching your clients loads about the destination, even about culture, and invite them to view their experience from a different angle, so to speak.

 According to TrekkSoft, the appeal of any type of tour can be enhanced by adding on this photographic layer; by creating opportunities, locations and subjects to capture memories.